 Fitness magazines/cover modelsThat person on the cover may look awesome, but they will probably have a great deal of training experience.
 They may have also depleted water for the photo shoot, and gone extremely low carb for a short time.

 Alternative: similar to athletes, cover models will likely share their training tips either inside the mag or elsewhere online.
-There are even coaches out there who specialise in the contest prep/photo shoot ready look, if that's your thing.
+There are even coaches out there who specialize in the contest prep/photo shoot ready look if that's your thing.